Félix Rodríguez de la Fuente: Death

 Alaska police recovered the bodies, which were then deposited in the morgue at Nome to be repatriated to Spain shortly after.
 Rodríguez de la Fuente had been slightly ill earlier that week as a result of a painful toothache, but twelve hours before his death he was in good health and making plans for two new films: one on the albatross of Cordova, Alaska, and another on the Aleutian Islands.

 While in North America, Rodríguez de la Fuente and his team had become popular in the Canadian Yukon: in Dawson City, Whitehorse, and Yellowknife; and in Alaska: in Nome, Anchorage, and Fairbanks.
 The headline of one of the local newspaper read: "Farewell to the Spanish Jack London."

-According to the American register of aviation accidents, the crash took place at 12:30, March 14, 1980, Alaska local time.
-That day was his 52nd birthday.
-News of the accident was released in Spain a few hours later, early in the morning of March 15.
+According to the American register of aviation accidents, the crash took place at 12:30 Alaska local time on 14 March 1980, which was Rodríguez's 52nd birthday.
+News of the accident was released in Spain a few hours later, early in the morning of 15 March.
 His death shocked the country.

 Felix was buried in the cemetery of his hometown of Poza de la Sal (Burgos, Spain) with thousands in attendance.
 In June 1981, at the request of his widow, Marcelle Parmentier, his remains were exhumed and transferred to Burgos cemetery.
 The pantheon was designed by architect Miguel Fisac and sculptor Pablo Serrano.
 The controversial transfer was made at night to prevent confronting the inhabitants and authorities of Poza de la Sal who wished his remains to stay at his birthplace.

-His legacy
+Legacy

 Comic strip

 At the height of his popularity, in 1970, Carlos Guirado made an educational celebrity comic starring De La Fuente, titled Una aventura con Félix, el amigo de los animales.
 It was published in Super Pulgarcito.